 However, the world does not ignore this diverse, youthful, and dynamic country with over 260 million people.

 In fact, according to PwC, Indonesia can overcome these challenges and manufacturing is one of the key contributors to Indonesia becoming the 5th largest economy globally.
 It is also predicted that Indonesia will soon move up from the current 16th place to surpass powerful countries such as Germany, Russia, Brazil, etc., in just a mere 12 years’ time.

 In 2014, Indonesia started to revitalize its manufacturing industry.
 In spite of the economic challenges mentioned, the manufacturing sector in Indonesia shows no sign of slowing down.

 Besides, more and more industrial parks have popped up in the country.
 Those parks are usually developed in cooperation with other international partners that ensure their occupancy and profit.

 One of the parks that hit the attention of international investors was built in Semarang recently.
 Read Semarang: The Future of Manufacturing Industry in Indonesia.

 In the aspect of hourly wages, Indonesia is more attractive and stands out against China — the world’s largest factory.
-This is because China is now moving into high-tech manufacturing and its labour costs have significantly risen in recent years, approximately 10-15% annually.
+This is because China is now moving into high-tech manufacturing and its labor costs have significantly risen in recent years, approximately 10-15% annually.

-Visit us in our offices located in Jakarta, Semarang and Bali, or contact us through an online form below and we will get back to you with a free quotation.
+Visit us in our offices located in Jakarta, Semarang, and Bali, or contact us through an online form below and we will get back to you with a free quotation.